 4. Reinforcement learning.
 Reinforcement learning can address this concern.
 A person's behavior, whether positive or negative, is reinforced according to the outcome of a specific action.
 In eLearning, good study habits can be reinforced by regular exams and timely feedback from the administrators.
 When an eLearner feels that he gains significant knowledge and skills, he is motivated to learn more.
 Another suggestion is to implement a flexible virtual classroom where learners can interact with one another as well as the instructor, as the group dynamics help foster motivation for learning.

 5. Get your learners talking!
 Encourage interaction between learners and also with the instructor.
 These social and the group dynamics will help foster motivation for learning.

 6. Build a “learning culture” that supports and values eLearning.
 This culture should take online learning just as seriously as classroom training.

 7. Set expectations clear up front since the beginning.
 Include expected behaviors either in a syllabus or at the start of the course.

 8. Encourage managerial guidance.
 If learners receive reinforcement and follow-up and if they feel their progress is been tracked, they are more likely to finish the course.

 Lack of support

 9. Vary the types of communication, for example use a bulletin board for discussions and e-mails.
-This way, instructors can monitor participation and e-mail students who aren't contributing.

 Do you have any suggestions to ensure that your employees complete the online courses assigned to them without dropping out mid-way?